Bruno Giacomelli: Formula One

-However, the following year the team looked more promising.
+However, in the following year, the team looked more promising.
 Giacomelli earned a surprise 6th place qualifying position for Alfa Romeo at Brands Hatch for the 1980 British Grand Prix.
 Giacomelli posted a third-place qualifying time for the 1980 Italian Grand Prix at Imola.
 Three of his six mechanics sustained injuries on the Friday before the race, when their helicopter crashed en route to the track.
 He won the pole position for the 1980 United States Grand Prix at Watkins Glen, New York in his Alfa Romeo.
-Giacomelli improved on his opening day time by 1.25 seconds, with a time of 1 minute 33.29 seconds over the 3.37 mile track.
+Giacomelli improved on his opening day time by 1.25 seconds, with a time of 1 minute 33.29 seconds over the 3.37-mile track.
 However, despite these flashes of speed Giacomelli only managed to finish three of the season's fourteen races due to crashes or mechanical breakdowns; although two of his finishes were fifth places at the season-opening 1980 Argentine Grand Prix and the 1980 German Grand Prix, thus netting him four points and placing him 16th in the Drivers' Championship.